aartiksaini/speech_emotion_detection/README.md

 # Speech Emotion Recognition

 This application predicts emotions from speech audio files.
-Below are some screenshots of the application in action.
+Below are hosted link and some screenshots of the application in action.
+### Hosted Application
+You can access the live app [here](https://emotiondetector1.streamlit.app/).

 ### Home Screen
 ![Home Screen](./images/Screenshot-2025-01-09-224522.png)